vapvarun/agency-operations-manual/WBCOM_Agency_Operations_Manual.md

 **End of Day (6:30 PM):**
 1. Update all Basecamp tasks with current status
-2. Post daily update in Slack #daily-updates
+2. Post daily update in Slack #dailymeeting
 3. Log time in tracker
 4. Plan tomorrow's priorities